MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

     cdmCorpus.Storage.Mount("cdm", new LocalAdapter(pathFromExeToExampleRoot + "example-public-standards"));
     ```

-1. Create a temporary manifest object at the root of the corpus
+1. Create a temporary manifest object at the root of the corpus.

     ```csharp
     // Make the temp manifest and add it to the root of the local documents in the corpus